Home | Browse Topics | Jobs, benefits & flats | Employment conditions and protections | Employment conditions and protections

 The laws around different types of parental leave, how much paid parental leave you can get and how your job’s protected while you’re on leave

-The law about flexible working arrangements (including when and where you work), and special short-term flexibility for family violence victims
+The law about flexible working arrangements (including when and where you work), health and safety protections, and mental health at work

 • Whistle-blower protections (“Protected disclosures”)